 Part of the reason for the base to be here is to maintain a British presence.
-Like the scramble for Africa, Antarctica was carved up in case it turned out to be useful.
+Like the scramble for Africa, Antarctica was carved up in-case it turned out to be useful.
 In this instance, though, the carving was very neatly done with each country’s slice radiating out from the South Pole.
 Neat that is, except for the fact that Argentina, Chile and Britain all claim the same slice.

 To bolster their territorial claim, Argentina flew in a pregnant woman to give birth on their base.
 The Chilean’s responded by bringing several couples to live, conceive and have children – and the British opened a post office.
 Perhaps in a misguided quest for normality, I got the postmaster (who is also the base commander) to open up the post-office.
-Housed in a metal trunk beneath his desk, I bought postcards of an ice-encrusted base beneath an aurora sky and stamps featuring a silhoetted Queens head floating above an ice-shelf.
+Housed in a metal trunk beneath his desk, I bought postcards of an ice-encrusted base beneath an aurora sky and stamps featuring a silhouetted Queen’s head floating above an ice-shelf.

-Sanity levels are slowly returning.
+Sanity levels are slowly returning to normal.

-The Shackleton made it to the Falklands just in time for last orders.
+The RSS Earnest Shackleton made it to the Falklands just in time for last orders.
 Once the gangplank was down, we raced to the nearest pub – a typically ugly Stanley building on the edge of town, but at least it has a pool table.

 Pool is a game I love even when I don’t win.
-At once, it consists of a mathematical purity of angles, velocity, spin and momentum but also requires a very visceral melting of your body into a perfect Euclidean space.
-A space where you are lost if you try to measure degrees but rather (if you are on form – and tonight I was) you can feel the angles, sense the cause and effect and even perhaps detect the slight warps in the fabric of space and time (although perhaps this was the table).
+It consists of a mathematical purity of angles, velocity, spin and momentum but it also requires a very visceral melting of your body into a perfect Euclidean space.
+A space where you are lost if you try to measure degrees but rather, if you are on form (and tonight I was), you can feel the angles, sense the cause and effect and even perhaps detect the slight warps in the fabric of space and time (although perhaps this was the table).